Ethane: Atmospheric and extraterrestrial

 In Earth's atmosphere, hydroxyl radicals convert ethane to methanol vapor with a half-life of around three months.

 It is suspected that ethane produced in this fashion on Titan rains back onto the moon's surface, and over time has accumulated into hydrocarbon seas covering much of the moon's polar regions.
-In December 2007 the Cassini probe found at least one lake at Titan's south pole, now called Ontario Lacus because of the lake's similar area to Lake Ontario on Earth (approximately 20,000 km2).
+In mid-2005, the Cassini orbiter discovered Ontario Lacus in Titan's south polar regions.
 Further analysis of infrared spectroscopic data presented in July 2008 provided additional evidence for the presence of liquid ethane in Ontario Lacus.
 Several significantly larger hydrocarbon lakes, Ligeia Mare and Kraken Mare being the two largest, were discovered near Titan's north pole using radar data gathered by Cassini.
 These lakes are believed to be filled primarily by a mixture of liquid ethane and methane.

 In 1996, ethane was detected in Comet Hyakutake, and it has since been detected in some other comets.
 The existence of ethane in these distant solar system bodies may implicate ethane as a primordial component of the solar nebula from which the sun and planets are believed to have formed.

 In 2006, Dale Cruikshank of NASA/Ames Research Center (a New Horizons co-investigator) and his colleagues announced the spectroscopic discovery of ethane on Pluto's surface.

 Chemistry

-Ethane can be viewed as two methyl groups joined, that is, a dimer of methyl groups.
-In the laboratory, ethane may be conveniently synthesised by Kolbe electrolysis.
-In this technique, an aqueous solution of an acetate salt is electrolysed.
-At the anode, acetate is oxidized to produce carbon dioxide and methyl radicals, and the highly reactive methyl radicals combine to produce ethane: